dli-invest/dli-invest.github.io/ibook/docs/afterthoughts/2021_thoughts.md

 Also sold POW.TO because it was financials and fear of the crisis.

 I expect the market to crash because if evergrande is going to liquidate massive numbers of properties, it will pull the rest of the market down.

+## Covid Crisis Africa version

+- shutdown happening again
+- covid will overwhelm hospitals
+- stay at home economy
+- nothing is going to be fixed

+Will arht media succeed, I believe zim stock will do okay with the increased supply chain crisis.